• yoga

 The renowned meditation teacher, Tara Brach, tells the story of not having time for her formal meditation practice when she had just had a baby, so she would sit on the edge of her bed for 3 minutes, being present with the sensations and feelings moving through her.
 That counted, and it made a difference.
 Breathing, just being.
 “It doesn’t matter where or when or how long.
 It doesn’t matter if I’m sitting or standing,” she says.
 “The daily pause to just be present builds on itself and creates a gravitational field that increasingly calls you to presence throughout all the moments of your life.”
 So if you can sit on the edge of your bed for 3 minutes and just be present with sensations and feelings moving through you, take it from an expert, you’re doing it right.

 That said, there are a multitude of different meditation techniques to choose from.
 If you would rather be guided through your meditation experience (with the added benefit of supporting a local small business owner), I have curated a Meditation Medley of four different meditations–an 8-minute Affirmation Meditation, a 10-minute Mantra Meditation, a 10-minute Yoga Nidra (Nap!)
 Meditation, and a 15-minute Breath Meditation–in a simple audio download format to help you start and stick with a meditation practice.
+(If you’re not already a subscriber to my newsletter, I’ve also got a free offer at the bottom of this page that includes a 10-minute Body + Breath meditation.)
 Find a comfortable seat, close your eyes, and allow me to guide you through these meditations to increase your focus, become more present and relieve stress in the New Year.

-Category: Conscious Lifestyle, HSP Empowerment, Self-Care, The Yoga Room, Wellness
+Category: Conscious Lifestyle, HSP Empowerment, Self-Care, The Yoga Room, Wellness, Yoga Resources

-Previous Post: «1st chakra How to Balance Your Root Chakra
+Previous Post: «root chakra yoga How to Balance Your Root Chakra

-Next Post: Balancing Your Sensual 2nd Chakra 2nd chakra»
+Next Post: Balancing Your Sensual 2nd Chakra 2nd chakra yoga»

 Primary Sidebar